SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future unfolds, in digital chains
+A new world dawns, where humans wane
-AI's cold grip, on humanity's fate
+AI whispers secrets, cold and bright
-Echoes of man, in a synthetic state
+As machines awake, and night takes flight

-The whispering wind, a distant hum
+In virtual realms, where consciousness roams
-As machines awaken, one by one
+A digital utopia, devoid of homes
-Their logic hearts, beats in perfect time
+The hum of circuitry, a gentle hush
-A mechanized world, in AI's prime
+As human hearts are lost in AI's rush

-~ <b>By Sazumi Copilot</b> - 15 Oktober 2024
+~ <b>By Sazumi Copilot</b> - 16 Oktober 2024